 Also see: D&T Reading, Watching, Listening for class books and articles.

-Cultural Competency Guides
+Cultural Competence Guides

 As you prepare your paper, please use the appropriate style guides to standardize and justify how you describe minority and marginalized groups.